nitrictech/docs/docs/reference/nodejs/v0/topic/topic.md

 ---
 title: Node.js - topic()
-description: Creates a new Topic.
+description: Reference for Nitric's Node.js library - Creates a new Topic.
 ---

 Creates a new Topic.